 Why Is My Child So Angry?!

 Beaten down by your child’s defiant behavior?
 Wondering why she’s always in a rage?
-It could be oppositional defiant disorder, or ODD, a condition that frequently occurs alongside ADHD.
-Stop the madness — and the violent outbursts — with these strategies for change.
+It could be oppositional defiant disorder (ODD), a condition that frequently occurs alongside ADHD.
+Stop the madness — and the violent outbursts — with these strategies for anger disorders in kids.

 Anne dreads waking up in the morning.
-Her son, Sam, who is nine, is unpredictable.
+Her son, Sam — who has ADHD and an anger disorder — is unpredictable.
 Sometimes he just goes along with the morning routine.
 Other times, he’ll lash out at the smallest thing — a request to get dressed, an unplanned stop on the way to school, or a simple “No” to a request for pizza for dinner.

 “On any given day, I never know what to expect from him,” says Anne, a public relations manager for an independent high school in New England.
 “He’ll start yelling and kicking when anything doesn’t go his way.”

 Sam was diagnosed with attention deficit disorder (ADHD or ADD) at five, and while that explained some of his difficulties in school, it never explained his aggressive and defiant temperament.
 It wasn’t until the beginning of this school year that Anne sought additional help for her son’s behavior, which was becoming stressful to her family.
 The pediatrician determined that Sam was suffering from ADHD and ODD (oppositional defiant disorder).

 How Do You Recognize ODD in a Child with ADHD?